DB Regional business unit

 Volume sold and volume produced are important key performance figures.
 Transport contracts typically refer to the volume produced.
 Concession fees, in addition to revenues from ticket sales, are the most important source of income.
 However, contracts where fare proceeds remain directly with the contracting organization, while the transport company is fully compensated by the public transport authority for the entire range of services (gross contracts), are also of increasing importance.

 Predefined terms in transport contracts and route concessions, combined with the extensive production system, result in a cost structure with high fixed costs.
 The major drivers are personnel, maintenance, energy and infrastructure expenses.
 Only a small portion of expenses vary with train capacity utilization.

 In the rail sector, integrated bids covering vehicle procurement, financing, fleet management, operation and maintenance were generally required by the public transport authorities in the past.
-Nowadays, fragmented tender models are becoming more common.
+Nowadays, individual, fragmented tender models are becoming more common.
 In such models, partial services or even only the basic operation are put out to tender.
 Other partial services remain the responsibility of the public transport authorities in these models (financing, for example) or the responsibility of the vehicle suppliers (maintenance, for example).
-On the basis of its high performance at all stages of the value-added chain, DB Regional is in a position to tailor partial services as required and to operate successfully on the market as a subcontractor for competitors.
+On the basis of its performance ca-pability at all stages of the value-added chain, DB Regional is in a position to tailor partial services as required and also to operate successfully on the market as a subcontractor for competitors.

 In the national bus market, competition in the regional bus market continues to increase, both as a result of tenders and of licensing auctions.
 In urban transport, bus services are often awarded to local municipal companies in in-house awards.